Skip to main content

 Osamudiamen Borngreat Omoma-Edosa

-Osamudiamen Borngreat Omoma-Edosa (he/him), goes by his middle name Borngreat, is a first-year Data Science major in Earl Warren College.
+Osamudiamen Borngreat Omoma-Edosa (he/him), goes by his middle name Borngreat, is a second-year Data Science major in Earl Warren College.
 He is a first generation college student born in Nigeria.
 His goal is to become a data scientist.
 His interest in STEM comes from his love for mathematics.
 Since Borngreat was a child, he has always had an interest in math and as he took more math application classes like physics, economics and computer science, his interest grew.
 Borngreat eventually figured out that the reason he liked math is because he loves problem-solving and analysis.
 He decided to choose a career that is based on that.
 While he choose Computer Science first, after some research, he decided that Data Science was the best major for him.
 Borngreat is the second child in his family with 4 younger siblings.
 He aims to succeed so that he can hopefully inspire his siblings and show them that it is possible.

 • Marie Joe Franci